 perimeter.
 A rapid U.N. counter-offensive then drove the North Koreans past the 38th parallel and almost to the Yalu River, when China

-While not directly committing forces to the conflict, the Soviet Union provided material aid to both the North Korean and Chinese armies.
+not directly committing forces to the conflict, the Soviet Union provided material aid to both the North Korean and Chinese armies.
+The

-The fighting ended on 27 July 1953, when the armistice agreement was signed.
-The agreement restored the border between the Koreas
+fighting ended on 27 July 1953, when the armistice agreement was signed.
+The agreement restored the border between the Koreas near

-near the 38th Parallel and created the Korean Demilitarized Zone (DMZ), a 2.5-mile (4.0 km)-wide fortified buffer zone between the two
+the 38th Parallel and created the Korean Demilitarized Zone (DMZ), a 2.5-mile (4.0 km)-wide fortified buffer zone between the two Korean

-mobile campaign of swift infantry attacks followed by air bombing raids, but became a static trench war by July 1951.
-Information
+campaign of swift infantry attacks followed by air bombing raids, but became a static trench war by July 1951.
+Information Taken From

-– Col. Ruby Bradley of the Army Nurse Corps was the
+Col. Ruby Bradley of the Army Nurse Corps was the most

-most highly decorated army nurse, receiving 34 medals
+highly decorated army nurse, receiving 34 medals and

-and citations of bravery for her military service during
+citations of bravery for her military service during the

-the Japanese and Korean War, on World War II.
-Her
+Japanese and Korean War, on World War II.
+Her awards

-awards included Legion of Merit Medals, Bronze Stars,
+included Legion of Merit Medals, Bronze Stars, Presidential